 - Then, create the ads you’d like to show.
 Keep them consistent with your audience; if you are showing ads to all website users, keep them general.
 If you have a few audiences based on specific products, show them ads related to those products.

 - You are all set to begin re-targeting!
 Your audience must reach 100 users before ads are shown, but if everything is set up correctly, the ads will automatically begin showing once you reach 100 users in your audience.

 Why Re-Targeting Works So Well

 While the first step in digital marketing is simply to get visitors to your website, getting a conversion is easier said than done.
 Many of your daily website visitors might just be doing preliminary research before they make a purchase, might be interested but need more time to think about a purchase, or might even have all intentions of buying from you but get sidetracked and forget where they found you.
-Since so few industries have an instantaneous conversion windows, that is where re-targeting comes in.
-By setting up re-targeting ads, you can stay only a click away for customers that want to return to your website and learn more or make a purchase.
+Since so few industries have an instantaneous conversion window, that is where re-targeting comes in.
+By setting up re-targeting ads, you can stay only a click away for customers who want to return to your website and learn more or make a purchase.
 Conversion rates on re-targeting ads are higher than general search ads, and often even cost less.
 They are a no-brainer for businesses in the 21st century!